Frequently Asked Questions

 - The parents’ role/expectations for involvement

 Age: What are the age requirements for classes?

 Each type of class lists what ages it is appropriate for in the class description.
-Age cut-offs typically require that the child has reached the minimum age for the class by August 31 of the year when class will begin.
+Age cut-offs typically require that the child has reached the minimum age for the class by August 31 of the year when the class will begin.
 (Some classes have a different cut-off date than August 31.
 Those will be noted on the class schedules.)
 There are typically no exceptions to this minimum age, although occasionally, if there are openings after classes start in the fall, instructors may consider including younger children.
 The first month is generally considered a trial period to make sure the class is a good fit.

-Maximum ages are more flexible, if the parent feels class content will be appropriate for their child.
+Maximum ages are more flexible if the parent feels class content will be appropriate for their child.

 Can siblings attend with the enrolled child?

 Due to insurance regulations, siblings are not allowed to attend class, with the following exceptions: